SudoBrendan/lab-helm-101/workshop/content/markdown/exercises/helm-chart-first.md

 You'll notice the following fields:

-- `apiVersion`: the Helm api version this chart conforms to (confusingly, "v2" means Helm 3.x compatible).
+- `apiVersion`: the Helm API version this chart conforms to (confusingly, "v2" means Helm 3.x compatible).
 - `name`: the name of the chart.
 - `description`: description of the chart.
 - `type`: either "application" or "library".
 Application charts can be deployed to Kubernetes because they generate YAML.
 Library charts can provide templating functions or other information (maybe even just values to be exposed...), and cannot be `helm installed` by themselves.